BkRqbbit/Learning/JavaScript/README.md

 But if you don't actually know what the value to store is, you can declare the variable, and assign a value to it later in the program!

+### Diference between var, let, and const
+There are different keywords to declare a variable.\
+Each one of them offer different characteristics that can be used, depending on the needs of our program.\
+That's why it is important to know how they work, and choose the one that fits better our needs.

+One of the first differences is that both `let` and `var` are used for variables that might change their value somewhere in the future.

+Now, the difference between `var` and `let`, is that `var` has a global scope, meanwhile `let` has a block scope.\
+Which means that the variables declared using the `var` keyword, can be used all along the javascript file, while the `let` variables can be used only in the block of code they have been created in.

 ## Arithmetic Operators
 Arithmetic Operations allows us to perform mathematical calculations if needed.\
 It is useful to manipulate the information that our program is intended to handle.